Roster: Company K, 47th Pennsylvania Volunteers

 Prior Service: Private, Company G, 167th Pennsylvania Drafted Militia (12 November 1862 – 12 August 1863)

-Honors/Service Distinctions: Wounded in action 4 times in 1864.
-Shot in the leg during Battle of Pleasant Hill, Louisiana 9 April 1864; also captured in that battle by Confederates and held as POW initially at Pleasant Hill and Mansfield before being moved to Camp Ford near Tyler Texas; although Camp Ford records (under surname of “Cellner”) currently state that he was released during prisoner exchange 22 July 1864, Zellner stated in multiple newspaper accounts after war’s end that he was one of a group of 300-400 men who had been deemed well enough by Camp Ford officials to be shipped to Shreveport, Louisiana and then sent by rail to Andersonville, the notorious Confederate POW camp in Georgia; released from Andersonville in September 1864, he recovered and continued to serve.
-Shot in leg and sustained bayonet wound during Battle of Cedar Creek, Virginia 19 October 1964; recovered (partially, the bayonet wound never healed properly) and continued to serve; sustained head and facial injuries (broken jaw, scalp lacerations, loss of sight in right eye, loss of hearing in left ear and partial loss of hearing in right) during a building collapse in Charleston, South Carolina in the Fall of 1875; mustered out with his regiment out 25 December 1865.
+Honors/Service Distinctions: Wounded in action four times in 1864.
+Shot in the leg during Battle of Pleasant Hill, Louisiana 9 April 1864; also captured in that battle by Confederates and held as a prisoner of war (POW) at Pleasant Hill and Mansfield before being moved to Camp Ford near Tyler Texas; although Camp Ford records (under surname of “Cellner”) state that he was released during a prisoner exchange 22 July 1864, Zellner stated in multiple newspaper accounts after war’s end that he was one of a group of three to four hundred Union soldiers who were deemed well enough by Camp Ford officials to be shipped to Shreveport, Louisiana and then sent by rail to Andersonville, the notorious Confederate POW camp in Georgia; released from Andersonville in September 1864, he recovered and continued to serve.
+Shot in leg and sustained bayonet wound during Battle of Cedar Creek, Virginia 19 October 1864; recovered (partially, the bayonet wound never healed properly) and continued to serve; sustained head and facial injuries (broken jaw, scalp lacerations, loss of sight in right eye, loss of hearing in left ear and partial loss of hearing in right) during a building collapse in Charleston, South Carolina in the fall of 1865; mustered out with his regiment out 25 December 1865.
 Veteran Volunteer